cmatthews20/ferry-reservation-app/docs/sample-stack.md

 - PostgreSQL - Database (in a dialect of SQL)
 - ChakraUI/MaterialUI (TailwindCSS to write our own UI) - UI library
 - BCrypt - Password Encryption (for passwords stored in the database)
-- JWT - Need a way to do user sessions
+- JWT - User sessions

+**Option 3 (the one we went with):**

+- Next.js - Frontend Framework
+- ChakraUI - UI component library
+- FastAPI - Backend
+- SQLite - Database
+- SQLAlchemy - Object Relational Mapper